FreeBSD manual

 size from the operating system.

-o In ncurses, tset obtains the window size using setupterm, which may
+o In ncurses, tset obtains the window size using setupterm(3X), which

 variables or the terminal description.

-Obtaining the window size from the terminal description is common to
+Obtaining the window size from a terminal's type description is common

-both implementations, but considered obsolescent.
-Its only practical
+to both implementations, but considered obsolescent.
+Its only

-use is for hardware terminals.
-Generally speaking, a window size would
+practical use is for hardware terminals.
+Generally, the window size

-be unset only if there were some problem obtaining the value from the
+will remain uninitialized only if there were a problem obtaining the

-operating system (and setupterm would still fail).
-For that reason,
+value from the operating system (and setupterm would still fail).
+The

-the LINES and COLUMNS environment variables may be useful for working
+LINES and COLUMNS environment variables may thus be useful for working

-around window-size problems.
-Those have the drawback that if the
+around window-size problems, but have the drawback that if the window

-window is resized, those variables must be recomputed and reassigned.
+is resized, their values must be recomputed and reassigned.
+The

 SEE ALSO